• Skip to primary navigation

 • Sautéing the courgettes not only adds flavour, but helps any water evaporate, meaning less chance of a quiche with a soggy bottom.

-• Don’t skip the step of blind baking the pastry.
+• Don’t skip the step of blind baking the pastry, otherwise it will absorb liquid from the filling and become soggy.

 • Bake your quiche until the edges are just set, but there’s still a little wobble in the centre.